Widening of the Sylvian fissure. Arachnoid cyst

 Congenital arachnoid cysts are also called leptomeningeal cysts.
-This term does not include secondary "arachnoid" cysts (eg, post-traumatic, post-infectious, etc.), nor glioepindemic cysts lined with glial tissue and epithelial cells.
+This term does not include either secondary “arachnoid” cysts (for example, post-traumatic, post-infectious, etc.) or glioepindemal cysts lined with glial tissue and epithelial cells.

 Definition and etiology.
-Congenital arachnoid cysts are a developmental anomaly resulting from separation or duplication of the arachnoid membrane (thus they are actually intraarachnoid cysts).
+Congenital arachnoid cysts are a developmental anomaly resulting from division or duplication of the arachnoid membrane (thus, they are actually intraarachnoid cysts).

-The etiology of these lesions has long been a subject of debate.
-According to the most common theory, they develop due to a slight deviation in the development of the arachnoid membrane around the 15th week of gestation, when cerebrospinal fluid (CSF) begins to be produced to gradually replace the extracellular substance between the outer and inner arachnoid membranes (endomenings).
+The etiology of these lesions has long been the subject of debate.
+The most common theory is that they develop due to a slight developmental abnormality of the arachnoid membrane around the 15th week of gestation, when cerebrospinal fluid (CSF) begins to be produced to gradually replace the extracellular substance between the outer and inner arachnoid membranes (endomenings).

-The developmental anomaly hypothesis is supported by the common location of arachnoid cysts at the level of normal arachnoid cisterns, their random occurrence in siblings, the presence of concomitant anomalies in venous architectonics (eg, absence of the vein of Sylvian), and accompanying other congenital anomalies (agenesis of the corpus callosum and Marfan's syndrome).
+The developmental anomaly hypothesis is confirmed by the usual location of arachnoid cysts at the level of normal arachnoid cisterns, their random appearance in siblings, the presence of concomitant anomalies of vein architecture (for example, the absence of the Sylvian vein) and the presence of other congenital anomalies (agenesis of the corpus callosum and Marfan syndrome).

 It is still unclear why arachnoid cysts tend to expand.
-Electron microscopy and ultracytochemical analysis showed an increase in the activity of Na + and K + pump in the cyst wall compared to the normal arachnoid membrane, supporting the theory of active CSF production by the membrane lining the cyst, which has morphological similarities with the subdural neuroepithelium and the neuroepithelial lining of the arachnoid granulation.
-On the other hand, movie-MPT and direct endoscopic video have shown that some arachnoid cysts can enlarge when CSF is trapped by the valve mechanism.
+Electron microscopy and ultracytochemical analysis showed increased activity of the Na + and K + pump in the cyst wall compared with the normal arachnoid, supporting the theory of active production of cerebrospinal fluid by the membrane lining the cyst, which has morphological similarities with the subdural neuroepithelium and the neuroepithelial lining of the arachnoid granulation.
+On the other hand, cine-MPT and live endoscopic video have shown that some arachnoid cysts may enlarge when CSF is trapped by the valve mechanism.

-Specific problems in determining the pathogenesis relate to intraventricular cysts.
-Some authors present them as a kind of "internal" meningocele; according to others, they are formed from the arachnoid layer and are transported along with the choroid plexus when it protrudes through the choroidal fissure.
+Specific problems in determining pathogenesis concern intraventricular cysts.
+Some authors present them as a kind of “internal” meningocele; according to others, they are formed from the arachnoid layer and are transported along with the choroid plexus when it protrudes through the choroidal fissure.

 Anatomical classification and topographic distribution of intracranial arachnoid cysts.

 A) Frequency of occurrence.
-Congenital arachnoid cysts are reported to account for approximately 1% of non-traumatic intracranial masses.
-This rather old indicator was obtained by correlating clinical experience in the era before CT/MRI (0.7-2% of mass lesions) and autopsy data (0.1-0.5% of incidental findings at autopsy); in recent years, an increase in the incidence of these formations has been described.
+Congenital arachnoid cysts are reported to account for approximately 1% of nontraumatic intracranial mass lesions.
+This rather old indicator was obtained by correlating clinical experience in the pre-CT/MRI era (0.7-2% of mass lesions) and autopsy data (0.1-0.5% of incidental findings at autopsy); In recent years, an increase in the incidence of these formations has been described.
 Intracranial arachnoid cysts are almost always solitary and sporadic.

-They are 2-3 times more common in men than women and 3-4 times more common on the left side of the brain than on the right.
-The appearance of bilateral more or less symmetrical cysts is described in healthy children, as well as in children with neurological disorders, although rarely.
-In the latter case, especially in patients with bitemporal cysts, the differential diagnosis should be made with lesions resulting from perinatal hypoxia.
+They occur 2-3 times more often in men than in women, and 3-4 times more often on the left side of the brain than on the right.
+The appearance of bilateral, more or less symmetrical cysts has been described in healthy children, as well as in children with neurological disorders, although this is rare.
+In the latter case, especially in patients with bitemporal cysts, the differential diagnosis should be made with damage resulting from perinatal hypoxia.

-According to information provided from a large mixed series (including both children and adults), it turned out that the largest proportion of childhood cases occur in the first two years of life.
+Based on information provided from large mixed series (including both children and adults), it appears that the largest proportion of childhood cases occurs in the first two years of life.

 b) Anatomical distribution.
-Typical localization of arachnoid cysts within the middle cranial fossa, where 30-50% of lesions were found.
-Another 10% is in the medullary convex, 9-15% is found in the suprasellar region, 5-10% in the cisterna quadrimenalis, 10% in the cerebellopontine angle, and 10% in the midline of the posterior cranial fossa.
-The anatomical classification and topographic distribution of different types of arachnoid cysts are shown in the table below.
+The typical localization of arachnoid cysts is within the middle cranial fossa, where 30-50% of the damage was found.
+Another 10% occurs in the medullary convex, 9-15% are found in the suprasellar region, 5-10% in the quadrimenal plate cistern, 10% in the cerebellopontine angle, and 10% in the midline of the posterior fossa.
+The anatomical classification and topographic distribution of the different types of arachnoid cysts are given in the table below.

 II.
 Supratentorial arachnodal cysts:

 A) Sylvian fissure cysts.
-Cysts of the lateral sulcus account for about half of all cases in adults and a third of cases in children.
-Galassi et al. divided cysts of the Sylvian fissure into three types depending on their size and ratio (CT with metrizamide) with normal CSF spaces:
+Lateral sulcus cysts account for about half of all cases in adults and a third of cases in children.
+Galassi et al. divided Sylvian fissure cysts into three types depending on their size and relationship (CT with metrizamide) with normal cerebrospinal fluid spaces:

-- Type I: small cysts, biconvex or semicircular, freely communicating with adjacent cisterns.
+- Type I: cysts are small, biconvex or semicircular, freely communicating with adjacent cisterns.

-- Type II: cysts of medium size, rectangular in shape, associated with the anterior and middle parts of the temporal fossa with a moderate mass effect; they communicate or not communicate with adjacent tanks.
+- Type II: medium-sized cysts, rectangular in shape, associated with the anterior and middle parts of the temporal fossa with a moderate mass effect; they communicate or do not communicate with adjacent tanks.

-- Type III: cysts are large, round or oval, occupying the middle cranial fossa almost completely, causing permanent and severe compression of adjacent nerve structures, with the resultant displacement of the ventricles and midline; connections with the subarachnoid space are absent or non-functional.
+- Type III: cysts are large, round or oval, occupying the middle cranial fossa almost completely, causing constant and severe compression of adjacent nerve structures, resulting in displacement of the ventricles and midline; connections with the subarachnoid space are absent or non-functional.

-Lateral sulcus cysts can present clinically at any age, but become symptomatic more frequently in childhood and adolescence than in adulthood, and in most studies, infants and toddlers account for about 1/4 of cases.
+Lateral sulcus cysts can present clinically at any age, but are more likely to become symptomatic in childhood and adolescence than in adulthood, and in most studies, infants and toddlers account for about 1/4 of the cases.

 The diagnosis is often made by chance.
-The symptoms that occur are often non-specific, with headache being the most common complaint.
+Symptoms that occur are often nonspecific, with headache being the most common complaint.
 Among the focal symptoms in advanced cases, slight proptosis and contralateral paresis of the central type are possible.
 Seizures and signs of increased intracranial pressure represent the clinical onset in approximately 20-35% of patients.
 When signs of increased intracranial pressure appear acutely, they are usually the result of a sharp increase in cyst volume due to subdural or intracystic hemorrhage.

-Local bulges of the skull and/or asymmetric macrocrania are characteristic features observed in half of the patients.
-CT in such cases reveals outward protrusion, thinning of the temporal scales and anterior displacement of the small and large wing of the sphenoid bone.
-Cysts appear as distinct masses between the dura mater and deformed brain with cerebrospinal fluid density and no contrast enhancement.
+Local convexity of the skull and/or asymmetrical macrocrania are characteristic signs observed in half of the patients.
+CT scan in such cases reveals outward protrusion, thinning of the temporal scales and anterior displacement of the lesser and greater wings of the sphenoid bone.
+Cysts appear as clear formations between the dura mater and the malformed brain with cerebrospinal fluid density and no contrast enhancement.
 The ventricles of the brain are usually of normal size or slightly dilated.
-MRI shows T1-hypointense and T2-hyperintense formations.
+MRI reveals T1-hypointense and T2-hyperintense formations.

 Vascular examination is useful to determine the relationship of arteries and veins to the cyst wall.
-In order to determine the presence or absence of a connection between the cyst and the subarachnoid space, flow cine sequence has recently been used, which can replace the performance of CT with metrizamide.
-This may be especially important in asymptomatic patients and in patients with non-specific clinical symptoms.
-In this regard, additional information that may indicate the need for surgery can be obtained by monitoring ICP.
+In order to determine the presence or absence of communication between the cyst and the subarachnoid space, flow cine sequences have recently been used, which can replace CT with metrizamide.
+This may be especially important in asymptomatic patients and in patients with nonspecific clinical symptoms.
+In this regard, additional information that may indicate the need for surgical intervention can be obtained by monitoring ICP.
 Perfusion MRI and SPECT are also used, the latter helping to assess cerebral perfusion around the cyst wall.

-There are three options for surgical treatment, used alone or in combination:
+There are three surgical treatment options, used alone or in combination:

 - Marsupialization by craniotomy